skripti-org/laulukirja/content/laulut/069_never_gonna_give_you_up.md

 ---
-Title: Never Gonna Give You Up
+title: Never Gonna Give You Up
 ---
 We're no strangers to love
 You know the rules and so do I (do I)